-According to the UN, we only have about 11 years left to prevent irreversible damage from climate change.
-And while that fact can sometimes be enough to make us feel like curling up into a ball, there’s a lot of work to be done.
+According to the UN, we only have about 10 years left to prevent irreversible damage from climate change.
+And while mass industrial activity, deforestation and lack of acknowledgement from governments all around the world is enough to feel paralyzing— there’s a lot of work to be done.

 The average amount of days someone will menstruate in their lifetime is 2400.
 And a single menstruator typically uses 15,000+ disposable period products during that time.
 According to National Geographic, that adds up to 5,800,000,000 tampons used in the United States in 2018 alone.

-Disposable menstrual products have been filling up landfills since Kotex created the first menstrual pad in 1921.
-This is pretty jarring, considering most pads contain polyethylene plastic on the sticky part of the pad.
-And most tampons contain a whole bunch of harmful chemicals like chlorine, rayon and dioxin.
+And that's just in one year.
+Disposable menstrual products have been filling up landfills since the first disposable menstrual pad was made in the 1888.
+That’s 132 years of waste from menstrual products.
+Not only is that a ton of build up, but most pads are made with harmful polyethylene plastics on the sticky part of the pad, which leaches into the environment over time.
+And most tampons and applicators contain a whole slew of harmful chemicals like chlorine, rayon and dioxin.
 When these chemicals sit in landfills, they eventually get soaked up by the Earth and cause water and air pollution.

 How to make your period eco-friendly

 This is actually easier than you think.
 You may have to adjust your period routine a little bit— by swapping out disposable plastic period products with more sustainable options.
 Here are some products that'll help you (and the Earth) have a more sustainable, eco-friendly period.

 Leakproof, absorbent period undies are a great product to have if you want to tackle your period and climate change.